GameBuilder202/qASM/README.md

 | Square Root Swap    | sqrtswp          | `sqrtswp q0 q1`     | Applies a sqrt(Swap) to qubits 0 and 1, halfway swapping their state |
 | Controlled Swap     | cswap            | `cswap q0 q1 q2`    | Swaps the state of qubits 1 and 2 with qubit 0 being the control |
 | Measure             | m                | `m q0 cr1 c3`       | Measures the state of qubit 0 into 3rd bit of classical register 1 |

+*Note: Remove any measurement operations before running the emulator with `--print-state` (or `-p`) as the emulator does not ignore them currently when run with that flag set*

 ## Classical Instructions
 General format for classical instructions are: